 - Identify your aptitudes for success in various careers or educational programs

 - Determine your academic achievement levels in reading, writing, math and factual knowledge (related to science, social studies and humanities)

-- Establish your reading rate, reading vocabulary and reading
+- Establish your reading rate, reading vocabulary and reading comprehension levels

 - Make more informed decisions and better plan for your future